agersant/crystal/docs/api/test/test_context_expect_frame.md

 # TestContext:expect_frame

-Takes a screenshot of the last frame drawn by `love.draw`() and compares it with a reference image.
-The test will fail if the image is different.
-Incorrect screenshot can be found under `test-output/screenshots/`.
+Takes a screenshot of the latest frame drawn by `love.draw`() and compares it with a reference image.
+The test will fail if the two images are not identical.
+Upon failure, incorrect screenshots can be found under `test-output/screenshots/`.

 ## Usage